 Search to the right to find information on the ingredient you are looking for >>>

 Phenoxyethanol is an oily, slightly sticky liquid with a faint rose-like scent.
-It is used as a preservative in a wide variety of cosmetic and personal care products, including skin care products, eye makeup, fragrances, blushers, foundations, lipstick, bath soaps and detergents, etc. Research shows that this ingredient is safe when used in these products.
+It is used as a preservative in a wide variety of both leave-on and rinse-off cosmetics and personal care products, including skin care, eye makeup, fragrances, blushers, foundations, lipstick, bath soaps, and detergents, among others.
+Phenoxyethanol has been reviewed by experts worldwide who have concluded it is safe as used in these products.

-Phenoxyethanol is usually synthesized for commercial use but it can also be found naturally in products such as green tea.
+Phenoxyethanol is usually synthesized for commercial use but it can also be found naturally in materials such as green tea, which is often used to preserve products labeled as “natural.”

-Regulation (EC) No. 1223/2009 of the European Union lists phenoxyethanol in Annex V, the list of preservatives allowed in cosmetic products.
-The maximum concentration in ready for use concentrations is 1.0%.
+Regulation (EC) No. 1223/2009 of the European Union names phenoxyethanol in the list of preservatives allowed in cosmetic products (Annex V, entry 29).
+The maximum concentration in ready-for-use preparations is 1.0%.

 U.S. Food and Drug Administration (FDA):